isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 A server administrator may send this command to reset a misbehaving state machine.

-This command includes no arguments:

 ::

    {
        "command": "ha-reset",
-       "service": [ "dhcp4" ]
+       "service": [ "dhcp4" ],
+       "arguments": {
+           "server-name": "server2"
        }
+   }

+The optional ``server-name`` parameter specifies a name of one of the partners belonging to the HA relationship this command pertains to.
+This parameter can be omitted if the server receiving this command has only one HA relationship in the configuration.

-And elicits the response:
+It elicits the response:

 ::